Mega-Fi/megafi-docs/landing/docs/auto-pools/performance-tracking.md

 # Performance Tracking

-Monitor, analyze, and optimize your CLM positions with comprehensive performance metrics and analytics tools.
+Monitor, analyze, and optimize your Auto-Pools positions with comprehensive performance metrics and analytics tools.

 ## At a Glance